While Judge Walker First, his statements about the credibility of the plaintiff witnesses:

 As the education and experience of each expert show, plaintiffs’ experts were amply qualified to offer opinion testimony on the subjects identified.
 Moreover, the experts’ demeanor and responsiveness showed their comfort with the subjects of their expertise.
 For those reasons, the court finds that each of plaintiffs’ proffered experts offered credible opinion testimony on the subjects identified.

 Proponents elected not to call the majority of their designated witnesses to testify at trial and called not a single official proponent of Proposition 8 to explain the discrepancies between the arguments in favor of Proposition 8 presented to voters and the arguments presented in court ... [since] they “were extremely concerned about their personal safety, and did not want to appear with any recording of any sort, whatsoever.”
-Tr 1094:21-23.
+Tr 1094:21-23.and later, of the first of two witnesses the proponents did call:

 The timeline shows, however, that proponents failed to make any effort to call their witnesses after the potential for public broadcast in the case had been eliminated. ...
 The record does not reveal the reason behind proponents’ failure to call their expert witnesses.